 The INTO progression course suited to this programme is

 INTO - English Language Course(QSIS ELEMENT IS EMPTY)

-Studying for a chemical engineering degree at Queen’s will assist you in developing the core skills and employment-related experiences that are valued by employers, professional organisations and academic institutions.
-Graduates from this degree at Queen’s are well regarded by many employers (local, national and international) and over half of all graduate jobs are now open to graduates of any discipline, including chemistry.
+Studying for a Chemical Engineering degree at Queen’s will provide you with the skills and employment-related experiences that are valued by employers, professional organisations and academic institutions.
+Graduates holding a degree from Queen’s are highly regarded by many local, national and international employers and many of our students are successful in securing employment in globally recognised industries well before graduation.

-Many of the research projects within the School have industrial input, and are in collaboration with a wide variety of companies operating in the chemical sector.
+Many research projects within the School have industrial input and are in collaboration with a wide variety of companies operating in the chemical sector.
 Given the close working relationships between industry and the School of Chemistry and Chemical Engineering, new opportunities to expand placements, industrial contact and career opportunities are continually developing.

 Additional Awards Gained(QSIS ELEMENT IS EMPTY)

 In addition to your degree programme, at Queen's you can have the opportunity to gain wider life, academic and employability skills.
 For example, placements, voluntary work, clubs, societies, sports and lots more.
 So not only do you graduate with a degree recognised from a world leading university, you'll have practical national and international experience plus a wider exposure to life overall.
 We call this Degree Plus/Future Ready Award.
 It's what makes studying at Queen's University Belfast special.

 |Northern Ireland (NI) 1||TBC|